eng-hasantf/GlowGuidePrivacyPolicy/Privacy_Policy.md

 9. Global Availability

-GlowGuide is available for users worldwide.
+BeautyGM is available for users worldwide.

 10. Contact Us